The finest wedding photography at the Black & White Picture Place

 The Nuns of St. Mary's, Chester

-As you walk around the walls of Chester, leaving the River Dee, crossing busy Grosvenor Road and enter Nun's Road, on the left you can see the Roodee, the city's ancient racecourse, and on the right, the ugly and imposing block housing the headquarters of Cheshire Police.
+AHQ buildings you walk around the walls of Chester, leaving the River Dee, crossing busy Grosvenor Road and entering Nun's Road, on the left you can see the great green expanse of the Roodee, the city's ancient racecourse, and on the right, the vast, and brand new, HQ Building, a development of apartments, offices and hotel that has recently risen upon the site of the Cheshire Police Headquarters building.
+Pictures of the old and new buildings may be seen on the first of our Roodee pages.

-It is difficult to imagine how this area would have looked hundreds of years ago, when all the area on your right hand side, as far as the Infirmary at the far end of the road, was entirely occupied by Chester's minor religious houses: the monasteries of the White, Black and Greyfriars and, immediately on our right, the convent of the Nuns of St. Mary's, whose lands extended from the arch in the wall near the Castle to present-day Blackfriars (known in early times as Arderne Lane and later as Walls Lane).
+It is difficult to imagine how this area would have looked hundreds of years ago, when of Mammon there was no trace and all the vast area on your right hand side, right as far as the Infirmary at the far end of the road, was entirely occupied by Chester's religious houses: the monasteries of the White, Black and Greyfriars and, immediately on our right, the convent and gardens of the Nuns of St. Mary's, whose lands extended from the arch in the wall near the Castle to Blackfriars, the narrow thoroughfare known in earlier times as Arderne Lane and later as Walls Lane.

 The entire area west of the present-day Inner Ring Road was enclosed within the enlarged circuit of the walls by the Saxons in the early 10th century, but long remained as open ground.
 It was occupied by the churches and cloisters of religious communities commencing sometime in the 12th century, and possibly earlier.
 Even so, the majority of the land remained unbuilt-upon, serving as the fields and vegetable gardens of the monks and nuns.
 These fields, which became known as The Crofts, after the dissolution of the monasteries in the 1530s and 40s, were gradually developed- the final section, Lady Barrow's Hey, at the far end of the road, as late as 1963, when the site was occupied by the extension of the Infirmary, which itself was demolished in 1998 to make way for new housing.